 - Line 5 update with your Account SID and Auth Token.

 Another convenient tool for sending faxes is the API Explorer in Console.
-Just login to your Twilio account, and then select Runtime > API Explorer.
-From here, you can send a fax using the fields and drop-down menus.
+From here, you can send a fax using easy to update fields and drop-down menus.
 You can even see the code change in real-time as your adjust the parameters.
 Click here to try it yourself: API Explorer Create a Fax.